GOP Sen. Richard Burr Explains Why He Voted To Convict Donald Trump

 "By what he did and by what he did not do, President Trump violated his oath of office to preserve, protect, and defend the Constitution of the United States," the senator concluded.

 Six other Republicans voted to convict Trump.
-Senators Mitt Romney of Utah, Ben Sasse of Nebraska, Lisa Murkowski of Alaska, Pat Toomey of Pennsylvania, Bill Cassidy of Louisiana and Susan Collins of Maine all thought the evidence proved Trump was guilty of inciting an insurrection against the U.S. government.
+Sens.
+Mitt Romney of Utah, Ben Sasse of Nebraska, Lisa Murkowski of Alaska, Pat Toomey of Pennsylvania, Bill Cassidy of Louisiana and Susan Collins of Maine all thought the evidence proved Trump was guilty of inciting an insurrection against the U.S. government.

-Every Democratic senator voted to convict Trump, but, since a two-thirds majority was necessary, their effort to hold the former commander-in-chief accountable failed.

 Trump's future role in politics remains unclear, but reports suggest that he will play an important role in the 2022 midterms.
 Sen. Lindsey Graham of South Carolina said Friday that he will soon meet with Trump to discuss the future of the GOP and unite the party so that it can win back both chambers of Congress next year.